The Members of Gufic Biosciences Limited

 Report on Other Legal and Regulatory Requirements

-13. As required by the Companies (Auditors' Report) Order 2016 (the Order)issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Act we give in the Annexure A a statement on the matters specified in paragraphs 3 and 4 of the Order.
+17 As required by the Companies (Auditor's Report) Order 2016 (the Order)issued by the Central Government in terms of Section 143(11) of the Act we give in AnnexureA a statement on the matters specified in paragraphs 3 and 4 of the Order tothe extent applicable.

-14. As required by Section 143(3) of the Act we report that:
+18 As required by Section 143(3) of the Act based on our audit we report that:

-(a) We have sought and obtained all the information and explanations which to thebest of our knowledge and belief were necessary for the purposes of our audit.
+a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.
+b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-(d) In our opinion the aforesaid standalone financial statements comply with theAccounting Standards specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts)Rules 2014.
+d) In our opinion the aforesaid standalone financial statements comply with the Ind ASspecified under Section 133 of the Act read with Companies (Indian Accounting Standards)Rules 2015 as amended.

-(f) On the basis of the written representations received from the directors as on March31 2017 taken on record by the Board of Directors none of the directors is disqualifiedas on March 31 2017 from being appointed as a director in terms of Section 164(2) of theAct.
+e) On the basis of the written representations received from the directors as on March31 2020 taken on record by the Board of Directors none of the directors is disqualifiedas on March 31 2020 from being appointed as a director in terms of Section 164(2) of theAct.

-h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations givento us:
+h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 (as amended)in our opinion and to the best of our information and according to the explanations givento us:

-(ii) The Company has made provision as required under the applicable law or accountingstandards for material foreseeable losses if any on long-term contracts includingderivative contracts.
+ii.
+The Company has made provision as required under the applicable law or accountingstandards for material foreseeable losses if any on long-term contracts includingderivative contracts;

-(iii) There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.
+iii.
+There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.